Phoenix House

 Instructor: Chad Kraus (Dirt Works Studio)

-Students: Julia Bond, Corrie Bolton, Grace Beirne, Morgan Campbell, Makenna Dawson, Hayley Ford, Reese Gilmore, Aidan Hall, Alyda Hunnicutt, Morgan Kime, Spencer Landis, Adin Mehanovic, Samantha Weidner, Amanda Willen
+Students: Grace Beirne, Julia Bond, Corrie Bolton, Morgan Campbell, Makenna Dawson, Hayley Ford, Reese Gilmore, Aidan Hall, Alyda Hunnicutt, Morgan Kime, Spencer Landis, Adin Mehanovic, Samantha Weidner, Amanda Willen

 Client: Tenants to Homeowners